 Leicester City Council has given Walters Architects the option to withdraw a planning application for an apartment scheme in the city centre due to the lack of an accurate sound survey.
 Alternatively, the Local Authority will refuse the application because we are unable to provide the required technical data to accompany the application.

 The sound engineers are unable to collect typical noise data generated by nearby pubs and clubs in this part of the city because venues are closed due to the Lockdown.
 If they undertake the works now the information will just be inaccurate once the units are delivered and the centre is fully functional again.

 Although the council sympathise with our situation, they simply can not consider the application without this accompanying accurate data and can’t just keep the application running.

-These noise studies are required to inform on suitability of new residential units in these high populated locations.
-We totally understand the councils stance but are a little disappointed that previous data (when venues were open) can not be relied upon.
+These noise studies are required to inform on the suitability of new residential units in these high populated locations.
+We totally understand the council’s stance but are a little disappointed that previous data (when venues were open) can not be relied upon.

-To date Walters Architects have not been greatly effected by the Lockdowns this far but believe there will be a bottle neck for applications being stalled and believe no works will be approved for contractors to start next spring.
+To date, Walters Architects have not been greatly affected by the Lockdowns this far but believe there will be a bottleneck for applications being stalled and believe no works will be approved for contractors to start next spring.
 Then the real problems will start.

-The government need to really consider fast tracking schemes or considering away to keep the construction industry going next year.
-Our advice to clients is plan early as there will no doubt be a rush on after the Lockdown and the planners will be overwhelmed with applications.
+The government need to really consider fast-tracking schemes or considering away to keep the construction industry going next year.
+Our advice to clients is to plan early as there will no doubt be a rush on after the Lockdown and the planners will be overwhelmed with applications.